GSA/digitalgov.gov/content/promo/promo_accessibility-guide.md

 ---
-# What is the headline of this promo?
+# What is the name of the product or service?
-head: 'Accessibility for Teams'
+name: 'Accessibility for Teams'

 # Keep it short — should be no longer than 10 words.
 summary: 'A guide to getting started today.'